JavisOkeyWalker/Ubuntu/Lab07/Lab07.md

 - Once installation is finished VS code can be opened from apps menu.

 4. Steps to connect to your AWS instance from your VM.
+- In VM terminal cd into .ssh
+- vim the "config" file in .ssh
+- enter host information in config file and save
-- Copy private key into a file in VM terminal.
+- in home directory vim a private key file, copy private key into file, and save
-- use ssh command to connect to aws instance.
+- use ssh command to connect to instance "ssh -i "PrivateKey.pem username@instanceIPaddress"